|

 War, most had seen better days and some had already

+been scrapped.
 This Squadron/Signal "in action" book covers US

 Flush Deck Destroyers from the earlier classes